golang-migrate/migrate/database/clickhouse/README.md

 * Clickhouse cluster mode is not officially supported, since it's not tested right now, but you can try enabling `schema_migrations` table replication by specifying a `x-cluster-name`:
   * When `x-cluster-name` is specified, `x-migrations-table-engine` also should be specified.
 See the docs regarding [replicated table engines](https://clickhouse.tech/docs/en/engines/table-engines/mergetree-family/replication/#table_engines-replication).
   * When `x-cluster-name` is specified, only the `schema_migrations` table is replicated across the cluster.
 You still need to write your migrations so that the application tables are replicated within the cluster.
+  * When `x-cluster-name` is specified, you can use `x-sharding` if your cluster supports multiple shards.
+The `schema_migrations` table will be created as distributed table so that is is accessible on any shard.